 The urgent need to reduce GHG emissions and the other environmental impacts of animal production will require big changes in the livestock industry of developed countries such as those of the EU and North America.
-Compassion in World Farming believes this fact should be seen as an opportunity rather than as a threat.

-In Europe during the 20th century the intensification of agriculture was strongly encouraged by governments in order to increase food supply, and did so very successfully.
-But for long after there was a need to increase food supply, animal farmers in developed countries have continued to focus on the goals of increasing production and reducing costs in ways that made both them and the general public increasingly uneasy.
+Compassion in World Farming believes this should be seen as an opportunity rather than as a threat.
+In Europe, during the 20th century, the intensification of agriculture was strongly encouraged by governments in order to increase food supply, and did so very successfully.
+Throughout the 20th century, farmers in developed countries have continued to focus on the goals of increasing production and reducing costs in ways that made both them and the general public increasingly uneasy.
 In the livestock production industry, this drive for efficiency also led to the adoption of the battery cage, the veal crate, the sow stall (gestation crate) and the broiler shed that are now symbols of the unacceptable face of factory farming.
-Evidence has piled up about the damaging results for the environment and animal welfare.
+Evidence has piled up about the damaging environmental and animal welfare impacts.
 Public pressure has led to the legislative phase-out of barren battery cages, veal crates and sow stalls throughout the EU and the start of an industry-led phase-out in North America.
 In the current global market, the route of competing with developing countries for lowest cost per unit output is almost certainly a dead end for European livestock farmers.